By Laura Drago

 So, just start paying attention.
 Ask yourself the above questions on a fairly regular basis so that you notice patterns and changes when they develop.
 The point is not to judge your responses but rather to become an astute observer.

 By being in touch with our own definitions of “normal” according to these basic building blocks, we’re able to ask better questions—of ourselves and our healthcare providers—and draw more detailed conclusions.

 Doctors, while wise informants in so many cases, are not the bosses of our bodies.
 With trained focus on the four pillars of health, we can play more active roles in understanding and addressing our unique health concerns.

 Laura Drago maintains an acupuncture practice in Los Angeles, California.
-She is committed to educating the public on the benefits, uses and modalities of Chinese medicine, and to furthering its integration into mainstream healthcare.
-Learn more about Laura in the AcuTake Acupuncturist Directory.
+She also works with Kinesis, a mind-body wellness center in Culver City, California.
+Laura is committed to educating the public on the benefits, uses and modalities of Chinese medicine, and to furthering its integration into mainstream healthcare.